ShayanAbedi/todo-list/README.md

 # Todo-list
-Basic To-do list using HTML, CSS3 and Vanilla Javascript
+Basic To-do list using HTML, CSS3, Javascript and jQuery